DucManhPhan/DucManhPhan.github.io/_posts/2019-03-20-Quick-Union.md

     - Trees can get tall
     - Find operation is too expensive (could be N array accesses)

-    SO, we could wind up with a long skinny tree.
+    So, we could wind up with a long skinny tree.
 Of each object just pointing to next and then to do a find operation for object at the bottom would involve going all the way through the tree.

     Costing involving in the array accesses is just to do the find operation and that's going to be slow if we have a lot of operations.